Shure is one of the few companies that you can actually trust when it comes to offering the best headphones and other audio accessories.

 • Good audio performance

-• Impressive design with an aircraft-grade aluminum alloy
+• Impressive design with an aircraft-grade aluminium alloy

 • Comes with two detachable cables